 Taken to the extreme, if you were to place a dollar bet on every single number, all 10,000 of them, you would get $6,590 back.
 That's the best you can do.

 How to understand if you are speculating or investing

 1. Your trading/investing behaviour and frequency

-At the end of the day, we have our own personal opinions on whether stocks or index funds are expensive or cheap, which may lead to trading behaviour.
-The best we can do is to make an educated guess.
-We may choose to trade in and out of the market more based on how many educated guesses we have, but the more we indulge ourselves with such thoughts and such behaviour, the more we are speculating, instead of investing.
+At the end of the day, we have our own personal opinions on whether stocks or index funds are expensive or cheap, which may lead to trading behaviour anchored not on scientific reason, but on guesses.
+We may choose to trade in and out of the market more based on how many guesses we have, but the more we indulge ourselves with such thoughts and such behaviour, the more we are speculating, instead of investing.

 2. How much/little investable cash you hold

-If I were to look at how systematic my relatives are in terms of their 4D efforts, I could have made a case that their behaviour is closer to investing than speculating!
-Uncle John dedicated $200 religiously every month on 4D, buying a fixed combination of license plate numbers and birthdays.
+Uncle John dedicates $200 religiously every month on 4D, buying a fixed combination of license plate numbers and birthdays.

 3. If you have diversified your holdings

 Using the above charts on spreading out 4D bets, it is obvious that while concentrating your money in fewer bets gives you a better chance of a windfall, you also have huge uncertainty in returns.
 On the other hand, if you were to take more bets, the variance of outcome narrows, and there is a greater certainty that we get the mathematically expected returns (or loss of 0.341 per $1 put in 4D).